foxanna/flutter_theme_workshop/workshop/02.2_themedata/instructions.md

 ## Dark theme

-Additionally, the `MaterialApp` widget exposes `darkTheme` field, which is used to provide a dark version of the user interface. `themeMode` field controls which theme is used if a `darkTheme` is provided:
+Additionally, the `MaterialApp` widget exposes `darkTheme` field, which is used to provide a dark version of the user interface.
+The `themeMode` field controls which theme is used if a `darkTheme` is provided:

 ```dart
 MaterialApp(